frenos/btl44/README.md

 ```
 Same as with the _DefaultGame.ini_ the decks are copied to the right directory and can be used in DefaultGame.ini just as the default decks.

+### Updates
+To update stop and restart the container, steamcmd will take care of updating and validating your files.

 ## Links
 [Battalion Community Server Wiki](http://wiki.battaliongame.com)